High Hedge Complaints

 What constitutes a high hedge, and what is a valid complaint?

-- More than two metres in height
+- More than two metres in height above ground level

 How is the complaint dealt with?

-Please submit the form to either:
+Please submit the form by email or post, to:

 Worcester City Council